isgphys/BaNG/docs/Commands.markdown

 BaNGadm --setprop rw|ro -h <host> -g <group>  # set all snapshots to Read-Write/Read-Only

-BaNGadm --showgroups                          # show all available groups BaNGadm --crontab                             # generate cron entry, use -n to only show the contents
+BaNGadm --showgroups                          # show all available groups

+BaNGadm --crontab-create                      # generate cron entry, use -n to only show the contents BaNGadm --crontab-check                       # check if crontab file up-to-date
 ```